-The main drawbacks of TPB have historically included its high urinary retention rate; need for general anesthesia; and the resultant higher costs.
+The main drawbacks of TPB have historically included its high urinary retention rate; need for general anaesthesia; and the resultant higher costs.
 However, the PrecisionPoint™ Transperineal Access System, introduced in 2018, enables surgeons to use a freehand (FH) technique for TPB with normally only two skin punctures.
-PrecisionPoint™ can be used with only sedation or local anesthesia, reducing the anesthesia typically required during GB TPB.
+PrecisionPoint™ can be used with only sedation or local anaesthesia, reducing the anaesthesia typically required during GB TPB.
 The technique also allows greater needle mobility, possibly improving the sampling of various regions, while reducing unnecessary sampling of the transition zone.

 From the results of the study, it was found that the GB patient group had a significantly higher overall complication rate than the FH group did (p <0.01), which was most prominent in post-biopsy urinary retention rates (10% vs 1%; p<0.01).
 Additionally, the FH group had a significantly lower operating room and procedure time (35 vs 51 minutes; p<0.001).
 Overall, the higher number of cores with GGG-2 PCa involvement in the FH group suggests that FH transperineal biopsy can sample the prostate better than GB-transperineal biopsy methods can.

-Additionally, transrectal biopsy (TRB[SR1] [MOU2] ), commonly accepted as standard workup for PCa diagnosis, underestimates up to 47% of tumors 0.5cc, under represents the tumor grade in up to 38% of patients, and under samples the anterior apical region.
+Additionally, transrectal biopsy (TRB), commonly accepted as standard workup for PCa diagnosis, underestimates up to 47% of tumours 0.5cc, under represents the tumour grade in up to 38% of patients, and under samples the anterior apical region.
 It was found that most patients who previously underwent TRB reported that TPB was less painful than TRB.
 In addition, the authors observed no infectious complications, even in patients without antibiotic prophylaxis.
 The low pain scores and low rates of infectious complication and urinary retention among patients who underwent FH biopsy are likely because FH TPB requires only 1 or 2 skin punctures, whereas GB TPB requires multiple punctures.